uwtgdc/git-basics-workshop/README.md

 - The filename matches your GitHub username
 - The JSON matches the basic schema

-When checks pass, a some GitHub Actions magic merges your PR and the webapp will update with your Tile
+When checks pass, [magic workflow actions](https://github.com/uwtgdc/git-basics-workshop/actions) merges your PR and the webapp will update with your customized mosaic Tile :)

-## Repository architecture
+## Repository Architecture

 ```text
 git-basics-workshop/